Ed O'Brien: 1991–1999: Early success with Radiohead

 Radiohead's third album, OK Computer (1997), brought them international fame and is often acclaimed as one of the best albums of all time.
 O'Brien used less distortion and more delay and other effects, creating a sound that was "more about textures".
 He became depressed during the extensive OK Computer tour, but focused on supporting Yorke.
 After the tour, he returned to Oxford, used large amounts of drugs and fell further into depression.
 He said: "I was single, on my own … I was the lowest I've ever been.
 It was the irony as well – you're at the top, that old cliché."
+In 1999, O'Brien contributed to the soundtrack for the BBC drama series Eureka Street.